DodoIsADud/-Modeling-of-strength-of-high-performance-concrete-using-Machine_Learning/README.md

 # -Modeling-of-strength-of-high-performance-concrete-using-Machine-Learning

 Fly ash and slag concrete (FSC) is such a highly complex material that modeling its behavior is a difficult task.
-In this paper, a method of modeling the strength of FSC using different feature selection and optimization models is presented(using comprehensive EDA and feature engineering techniques).
+In this code, a method of modeling the strength of FSC using different feature selection and optimization models is presented(using comprehensive EDA and feature engineering techniques).
 The strength is a function of age and ingredients.
 These ingredients include cement, fly ash, blast furnace slag, water, superplasticizer, coarse aggregate, and fine aggregate.
 The proposed method was